 All active players must be at least 18 years of age prior to signing a Scott Hockey League registration form.
-Individuals younger than 18 years of age, but at least 16 years of age are eligible to play with a parent or legal guardian also playing in the league as an active member in good standing.
+Individuals younger than 18 years of age, but at least 16 years of age, are eligible to play on the same team as a parent or legal guardian who is an active member in good standing.

-Section 3 – Joining, Resignation, Termination, and Removal from Play:
+Section 3 – Joining, Evaluation, Draft, Resignation, Termination, and Removal from Play:

-Joining: Any person wishing to become a active player of The Scott Hockey League must complete an Online Registration Form via the Scott Hockey League website (located at www.scotthockey.com).
+Joining: Any person wishing to become an active player of The Scott Hockey League must complete an Online Registration Form via the Scott Hockey League website (located at www.scotthockey.com).
+Prior to each session, email correspondence, website updates, and social media posts will be made to announce the upcoming session with information regarding how/when to sign up.

+Evaluation: Following the close of the Online Registration process, each new player must attend an evaluation skate, used to determine their skill level, in order to be considered for the draft.
+In certain circumstances, a new player may be eligible for the draft if the individual’s skill level is already known and the Executive Committee approves.

+Draft: In order to be considered for the draft, a player must complete Online Registration, attend the evaluation skate (if required), and be paid-in-full.
+The following list of priority determines whether a player is Following the close of the Online Registration process, each new player must attend an evaluation skate, used to determine their skill level, in order to be considered for the draft.
+In certain circumstances, a new player may be eligible for the draft if the individual’s skill level is already known and the Executive Committee approves.

 Joining after the draft: Once the draft of players has concluded, all rosters will be considered frozen.
 No players will be added to any team for any reason, except for the instance of replacing an injured AND non-returning player.
 In that case, a player from the waiting list, who had been cut from tryouts, and is of equal, or lesser, playing ability, may be added to the team roster, pending approval from the Executive Board.
 If the new player is accepted, they must completely fill-out and sign a League Registration Form, present it and payment of prorated fees to a member of the Executive Committee.
 If the new member does not have a Scott Hockey jersey, they may use one of The Leagues spare jerseys until such time one can be ordered and purchased during the normal process.

 Resignation: Any person wishing to resign may do so at any time.
 No fees, of any kind, are returned to the player who resigned.